rajatsachdeva/Complete_Java_Masterclass/15-Basic-Input-&-Output-including-java/179-Introduction_to_IO/README.md

 Java I/O package has different I/O methods, useful ways of getting data into and out of programs

-Java nio package introduced in Java 7
+Java nio package was introduced in Java 7

 Input: Involves reading data from source
 Output: Involves writing data to destination